JaimeNevado/get_next_line/README.md

 **1. Using it in your code**

-Modify de main.c file to use as you desire.
-Only pass an fd argument to the function "get_next_line()", it will return a string with the last line read.
+Modify the main.c file as needed.
+Simply provide an 'fd' argument to the 'get_next_line()' function, and it will return a string containing the last read line.

 ## 📋 Testing
 Simply run this command: